-The Abbreviations and definitions set out below are not guidance only.
-They are not intended to vary those set out in the Building Act 1993 (the Act), Building Regulations 2015 on the National Construction Code (NCC).
+The abbreviations and definitions set out below are for guidance only.
+They are not intended to vary those set out in the Building Act 1993, the Building Regulations 2018 or the National Construction Code.

 - Act Building Act 1993

-- AS Australian Standard

-- BCA Building Code of Austra

-- Building work work for other connection with the construction, demolition, or removal of a building
+- Building work work for or in connection with the construction, demolition, or removal of a building

-- Regulations Building Begulations 2018

 - RBS Relevant Building Surveyor

+- Regulations Building Regulations 2018

-- Section of the Building Act 1.93
+- Section of the Building Act 1993

 - Standard AS 2601-2001 The demolition of structures

-What is demolition work?
+What is demolition work